mongodb/genny/docs/using.md

 ## Creating a Python Actor

 Python actors are a highly experimental feature that lets you write actor code in python instead of C++.
 Note that using Python actors isn't recommended at the current time due to the experimental nature of the feature.
 If you have a use-case where you think that a Python actor could be useful, please reach out to the performance team.
-See (../src/cast_python/src/example_actor.py) for an example of how to write a Python actor and (../src/cast_python/src/mongosync_actor.py) for an example of a Python actor that is currently used in a real test.
+See [example_actor.py](../src/cast_python/src/example_actor.py) for an example of how to write a Python actor and [mongosync_actor.py](../src/cast_python/src/mongosync_actor.py) for an example of a Python actor that is currently used in a real performance workload.

 When adding a Python actor, please add a suite of unit tests in (../src/cast_python/test/test_mongosync_actor.py) to ensure that Python version upgrades in the genny toolchain don't break the actor.
 Python actor unit tests can be run with `./run-genny self-test` and the code can be linted with `./run-genny lint-python`.